ccz181078/Coq-BB5/readme.md

 When the search queue becomes empty, the conjectured value of BB(5) is proved.

-**However, after about 12h of searching, there are 77 non-trivial TMs left in the search queue that cannot be decided by the three deciders above, so the proof is incomplete. **
+**However, after about 12h of searching, there are (77-23) non-trivial TMs((53-23) of them write 1 at the first step) left in the search queue that cannot be decided by the three deciders above, so the proof is incomplete. **

 ## decider_all